 Jam making is a relatively simple process, and blueberry jam is one of the easiest jams to make.
 There is not peeling or husking involved.
 Simple rinse and remove the stems from the blueberries and you are ready to go!

-I made blueberry jam with honey this time because I have made it with regular sugar and even blueberry jam with brown sugar.
+I made blueberry jam with honey this time because I have made it with regular sugar and even homemade blueberry preserves with brown sugar.
 It was time to try something different.

 Everything is added to a non reactive pot and you bring your blueberry mixture to a boil, reduce the heat and let it bubble away until the jam thickens.
 So simple.